• UH Title IX Directory

 • To provide a fair, objective, equitable, timely, and effective means of addressing and resolving discrimination complaints.
 By ensuring due process in the investigation and resolution of complaints, it is hoped that a spirit of openness, fairness, and civility will govern relations among members of the University community.

-The University, in accordance with EP 1.202 and EP 1.204, is committed to a policy of nondiscrimination on the bases of race, sex, gender identity and expression, age, religion, color, national origin, ancestry, citizenship, disability, genetic information, marital status, pregnancy (including childbirth, pregnancy related medical conditions, and lactation/breastfeeding), arrest and court record (except as permissible under State law), sexual orientation, national guard participation, status as a protected veteran or other military status, status as a domestic or sexual violence victim, or any other protected category under federal or state laws, regulations, and/or executive orders, in all of its programs, policies, procedures and practices.
+The University, in accordance with EP 1.202 and EP 1.204, is committed to a policy of nondiscrimination on the bases of race, sex, age, religion, color, national origin, ancestry, citizenship, disability, genetic information, marital status, pregnancy (including childbirth, pregnancy related medical conditions, and lactation/breastfeeding), arrest and court record (except as permissible under State law), sexual orientation, national guard participation, status as a protected veteran or other military status, status as a domestic or sexual violence victim, or any other protected category under federal or state laws, regulations, and/or executive orders, in all of its programs, policies, procedures and practices.
 This procedure also covers complaints regarding sexual misconduct that do not meet the definition of Title IX Sexual Harassment.
 This procedure may also be used to investigate complaints regarding allegations of other University policies, as applicable.

-EP 1.202 University Statement of Nondiscrimination and Affirmative Action
+EP 1.202 Nondiscrimination and Equal Opportunity Policy

 This policy does not cover general harassment that is not based on a protected category.
 For allegations involving Workplace Violence, please refer to EP 9.210 or contact your respective campus designee.